learn-co-curriculum/angular-transclusion-readme/README.md

 Up until now, any content *inside* the directive would be replaced by our template.
 However, we can change that and actually put the content into our template, and also control where we want to put it - awesome!

 To do this, we add a property named `transclude` to our directive.
 We will set this to `true` for now.
+This lets us use the `ng-transclude` directive.

 ```js
 function ourDirective() {